Introduction: What Is Pepakura and How to Start

-This is short 6 step, comprehensive introduction to world of paper models ;)
+This is short 6 step, comprehensive introduction into a world of paper models ;)

-How to work with paper, what type of paper (how hard / heavy).
+- what type of paper (how hard / heavy),

 Step 1: Paper

-Ignore office paper from your work or school which is soft, too thin, easy to bend = useless.
+Ignore office paper which is soft, too thin, easy to bend = useless.

 Card stock = paper with weights from 50 lb to 110 lb (about 135 to 300 g/m²).